-Application guides for FORMS-G application packages are posted to the How to Apply - Application Guide page.
+Application guides for FORMS-G and FORMS-H application packages are posted to the How to Apply - Application Guide page.

-Please use the form and instructions for SF424 (R&R) FORMS-G.
+Please use the form and instructions for SF424 (R&R) FORMS-H.

-Letters of Support from partners or other organizations should be placed in the PHS 398 Research Plan "Other Research Plan Section" of the application under "9.
+Letters of Support from partners or organizations should be placed in the PHS 398 Research Plan "Other Research Plan Section" of the application under "9.
 Letters of Support".